-Our faculty has designed an innovative liberal arts curriculum that builds on Sweet Briar’s unique strengths in the sciences, arts and humanities.
+Our curriculum builds on Sweet Briar’s unique strengths in the arts, sciences and humanities.
 At its heart: a bold focus on women’s leadership in the 21st century.

 The Leadership Core